+School Support:

-School Support: Classroom teachers are updated on the skills and content children are learning through SAS and how they can support the application of skills in the classroom and playground.
+Classroom teachers are updated on the content children are learning through SAS and how they can support the application of skills in the classroom and playground.
 This occurs through a combination of providing a series of SAS Teacher Tip Sheets, the Skill Tracker, teacher consultation, school visits, and an optional school staff presentation.

-- O SAS is often written into children's individual learning plans to assist teachers to meet the social-emotional goals of their students. - The SAS Small Group Program is mapped to the Australian National Curriculum.
+- SAS is often written into children's individual learning plans to assist teachers to meet the social-emotional goals of their students. - The SAS Small Group Program is mapped to the Australian National Curriculum for schools. - Missions and Mission Journal: Between child group meetings, children participate in weekly tasks, including playing 4 levels of online gamified learning, skills practice activities in day-to-day life and completion of a reflection journal.

-Missions and Mission Journal: Between child group meetings, children participate in weekly tasks, including playing 4 levels of online gamified learning, skills practice activities in day-to-day life and completion of a reflection journal.
+Missions and Mission Journal:

+Between child group meetings, children participate in weekly tasks, including playing 4 levels of online gamified learning, skills practice activities in day-to-day life and completion of a reflection journal.

-Skill Tracker System: A short-term daily motivation tool is used to encourage children to practice specific skills at home and school, aligned with progression through each module of the program.
+Skill Tracker System:

+A short-term daily motivation tool is used to encourage children to practice specific skills at home and school, aligned with progression through each module of the program.

+Assessment Measures:

-Assessment Measures: A combination of questionnaire booklets, an observational assessment tool, computer game performance and Skill Tracker progress, provide valuable information to guide areas of focus for each individual child as well as providing easy and comprehensive outcome reporting.
+A combination of questionnaire booklets, an observational assessment tool, computer game performance and Skill Tracker progress, provide valuable information to guide areas of focus for each individual child as well as providing easy and comprehensive outcome reporting.

-SAS Digital Headquarters: The online gateway for children to access their club meeting activities, four levels of gamified learning, digital gadget pack, a Mission Journal for self-reflection on real life practice tasks, a multi-user Skill Tracker system, and other tools.
-Watch the game trailer online!
+SAS Digital Headquarters:

+The online gateway for children to access their club meeting activities, four levels of gamified learning, digital gadget pack, a Mission Journal for self-reflection on real life practice tasks, a multi-user Skill Tracker system, and other tools.